onekilo79/protractor-astrolabe-example/README.md

 webdriver-manager start

 ###Purpose
-The selenium engine can take 10 seconds to start so you do not want that penaltiy every time you run your tests.
+The selenium stand-alone can take 10 seconds to start so you do not want that penaltiy every time you run your tests.

-Best to have the engine running, and then after you make changes to a test, then run the tests and if they fail, they fail really fast.
+Best to have the stand-alone running, and then after you make changes to a test, then run the tests and if they fail, they fail really fast.

-###How we use the selenium engine
+###How we use the selenium stand-alone
 The protractor.conf.js in test/config/protractor.conf.js has a string that becomes

 seleniumAddress: 'http://localhost::4444/wd/hub',